IN SPECIAL PSYCHIATRIC HOSPITALS (SPH); IN ORDINARY HOSPITALS

 *

-Arvydas Cehanavicius (CCEs 46, 48) was transferred on 20 March to the Vilnius Republican Psychiatric Hospital (an ordinary hospital).
+Arvydas Cehanavicius (CCE 46.13, CCE 48.12) was transferred on 20 March from the Chernyakhovsk SPH to the Vilnius Republican Psychiatric Hospital (an ordinary hospital).
 According to a report by the senior doctor, his condition is good.

 Kazan SPH

-On 6 April the Supreme Court of the Ukrainian SSR, in an appeal hearing, decided to transfer Plakhotnyuk to an ordinary hospital.
-On 5 May Plakhotnyuk was still in Kazan.
+In an appeal hearing on 6 April, the UkSSR Supreme Court decided to transfer Plakhotnyuk to an ordinary hospital.
+On 5 May, however, Plakhotnyuk was still in Kazan.

 *

-In April 1977 Vyacheslav Dzibalov (CCEs 26, 27, 39) was transferred from here to an ordinary hospital (Leningrad psychiatric hospital no. 5).
+In April 1977 Vyacheslav Dzibalov [4] was transferred from Kazan to an ordinary hospital (Psychiatric Hospital No. 5 in Leningrad).

-Vyacheslav Anisimovich Dzibalov (b.
-1923) was arrested in Leningrad on 16 March 1971 together with a group of like-minded people — the Purtov brothers (CCEs 26, 48) and others — for attempt¬ing to found a ‘Union to Struggle for the Liberation of the Personality’.
-The charges against him were under articles 70 and 72 of the RSFSR Criminal Code.
-On 28 December 1971 the court declared four of the seven defendants, including Dzibalov, to be not responsible and sent them for compulsory treatment in an S P H.
+Vyacheslav Anisimovich DZIBALOV (b.
+1923) was arrested in Leningrad on 16 March 1971 together with a group of like-minded people — the Purtov brothers (CCE 26.2, CCE 48.12) and others — for attempting to found a ‘Union to Struggle for the Liberation of the Personality’.
+The charges against him were brought under Articles 70 & 72 (RSFSR Criminal Code).

 Tashkent SPH